yt-project/yt/doc/source/reference/command-line.rst

 with a chosen Hub folder mounted to the ``/data`` directory inside the notebook.
 If no path is given all the `example yt datasets
 <https://yt-project.org/data>`_ are mounted by default.
 The appropriate URL
-allowing to access the Notebook will be return on the commandline.
+allowing to access the Notebook will be returned on the commandline.

 Example: